'Businesswoman' promised European Union MPs a 'VIP meeting' with PM Modi

 Brussels-based business woman's links to India government remain unclear

-Even as a team of 23 European parliamentarians arrived in Srinagar on Tuesday to assess the ground situation in Jammu and Kashmir, questions are being raised over the manner in which the delegation was organised.
-Media reports suggested that the invitations to more than 30 MEPs were sent from Brussels-based British PIO Madi Sharma, but her link to the Indian government remains unclear.
+Even as a team of 23 European parliamentarians arrived in Srinagar on Tuesday to assess the situation in Jammu and Kashmir, questions are being raised over the manner in which the delegation was organised.
+Media reports suggested that the invitation to more than 30 MEPs were sent from Brussels-based British PIO Madi Sharma, but her link to the Indian government remains unclear.

-The Hindu, which published a copy of the letter that Sharma had sent to the MEPs, claimed that she had promised the parliamentarians a “prestigious VIP meeting” with Prime Minister Narendra Modi.
-Sharma, who is accompanying the delegation, claimed that she runs an NGO called WESTT (Women’s Economic and Social Think Tank) which has been “working with the European Parliament and government and non-government organisations across the world”.
+The Hindu, which has published a copy of the letter that Sharma sent to the MEPs, claimed that she had promised the parliamentarians a “prestigious VIP meeting” with Prime Minister Narendra Modi.
+Sharma, who is accompanying the delegation, has claimed that she runs an NGO called WESTT (Women’s Economic and Social Think Tank) which has been “working with the European Parliament and government and non-government organisations across the world”.

-In her letter to the MEPs, Sharma reportedly told them that Prime Minister Modi would like to meet “influential decision makers” from the European Union.
+In her letter to the MEPs, Sharma has reportedly told them that Prime Minister Modi would like to meet “influential decision makers” from the European Union.

-“I am therefore enquiring if you would be interested to visit Delhi, India, to meet with the Prime Minister.
+“I am therefor enquiring if you would be interested to visit Delhi, India, to meet with the Prime Minister.
 The meeting with the Prime Minister is scheduled for 28th October, with a visit to Kashmir on 29th and a press conference on 30th," she said in her letter to the parliamentarians.

 According to The Hindu report, Sharma claimed that all expenses for the visit was sponsored by Delhi-based International Institute for Non-Aligned Studies (IINS).
-Bill Newton Dunn, a member of the Liberal Democratic party in the United Kingdom, also has admitted that the trip was organised by IINS.

 On Tuesday, the delegation interacted with members of the public, including the newly-elected panchayat members and councillors, at a five-star hotel in Srinagar.
 As the winter chill settled over the city, there was some boating in the famed waters of the Dal Lake, too.